Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Once you have your ingredients accounted for, preheat your oven and line your muffin pan with non-stick spray or liners.

-This is the same method for grating apples, like in these sweet potato apple muffins.
+You can use a box grater or cheese grater – the same method for grating apples, like in these sweet potato apple muffins.

 grated zucchini on green cutting board